kylelindteigen/CS7641_Project/index.md

  <img src="gs.png"/>
 </p>

 For the feature selection for the unsupervised learning we split it up between the miscellaneous and general stats to see what happened with each of thier clusterings.
 Then for the supervised learning we decided to leave the factors in because the methods that we were using generally deal with having a larger number of factors well.
 Also due to us having such a large amount of data we figured that the factor reduction would become less important and we wanted to not lose out on any information the factors could provide.
+We also made sure to scale the data to be between 0 and 1 in order for the neural network to work best.

 ## Methods